anuket-project/anuket-specifications/doc/ref_cert/RC2/chapters/chapter01.md

 **Assumptions** Infrastructure and CNF testing will be considered **Testable** if the follow qualifiers are present in a test execution, and subsequent result:
-* Ability to perform Conformance, or Verification of Artifacts to ensure designs (RM/RA/RI) are delivered per specification
+* Ability to perform conformance testing and/or verification of a system under test to ensure it meets the designs (RM/RA) as specified
 * Ability to Control (or manipulate), manifestations of RM/RA/RI for the purposes to adjust the test environment, and respective cases, scenarios, and apparatus, to support actual test validations